 The IMO's Marine Environment Protection Committee ("MEPC") has published a review on the quality of marine fuels supplied ("MEPC 76").
-Subject to the adoption of MEPC 76 in June 2022, the attained EEXI is required to be calculated and verified by Class American Bureau of Shipping for every vessel and the requirement will enter into force in 2023.
-Ships are required to meet a specific required EEXI, which is based on a required reduction factor expressed as a percentage relative to EEDI baseline.
+Subject to the adoption of MEPC 76 in June 2021, the attained EEXI is required to be calculated and verified by Class American Bureau of Shipping for every vessel and the requirement has been in force since the start of 2023.
+Ships are required to meet a specific required EEXI, which is based on a required reduction factor expressed as a percentage relative to the EEDI baseline.